viveksingh77/dotpager/README.md

 ---

 Thank you for choosing our Wallpaper App!
 We hope you enjoy discovering and setting beautiful wallpapers for your device.
-If you find the app useful, please consider leaving a positive rating and review on the Google Play Store.
 Happy wallpapering! 🌟📱